 - Staff will have the facilities and equipment to provide the highest quality care to kids of all ages and young people with better outcomes for families.

 - A children’s gym with state-of-the-art equipment to help with walking, moving arms and hands and preparing kids for physical play at home, playgrounds and schools.

 - An innovative ‘communal kitchen’ will allow families to sit, relax, meet and chat.
-At the same time, children and youth can participate in therapeutic cooking activities.
+At the same time, children, adolescents and young people with complex care needs, can participate in therapeutic cooking activities.
 This can help with arm movement, thinking skills, problem solving, and physical function.